bayoen/bayoen.github.io/star/en/guide.md

 3. [Menu](#Menu): You can control **bayoen-star** via a menu.
 For more details, see descriptions below!
 4. [Goal](#Goal): It summerizes serial games such as friendly matches and competitions and also notifies who wins and losses.
 In menu, you can set and reset a goal.
 For more details, see descriptions below!

-Score is tallied for  and .
+Score is tallied for **'Star+'** and **'Crown'** .
 You can turn it on and off from the menu.
 For more information, please see the goal settings below!

 <p align="center">
 .<br/><br/>